Best Touring Kayak – Top-Rated Long-Distance Kayaks For 2022

 Pros

-• On-deck rigging and two hatches for water-tight gear storage
+• On-deck rigging and two hatches for water-tight storage

 • Equipped with two flush-mount fishing rod holders